 - Email Program Director Jay Piccirillo, MD directly.
 He is happy to help you identify potential mentors

-What’s the best timing for a medical student to pursue a “year-out” research opportunity?
+What’s the best timing for a medical student to pursue a nine-month predoctoral research opportunity?

 Typically, after the traditional 3rd year clerkship experience and before 4th year electives is best.
-However, many students who complete a “year-out” research experience after their 2nd year of medical school are also quite successful.
+However, many students who complete a research experience after their second year of medical school are also successful.

 Please include the following funding acknowledgement in all your research publications and documents.
 This is mandatory.
 Do not edit.
 Use verbatim:

-“Research reported in this publication was supported by the National Institute of Deafness and Other Communication Disorders within the National Institutes of Health, through the “Development of Clinician/Researchers in Academic ENT” training grant, award number T32DC000022.
+“Research reported in this publication was supported by the National Institute on Deafness and Other Communication Disorders within the National Institutes of Health, through the “Otolaryngology R25 Mentored Research Pathway for Residents and Medical Students” training grant, award number R25DC020706.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.”